 For the first time in history, the service itself took place behind closed doors this year due to the coronavirus pandemic.
 However, the royal family still took part in the two minutes of silence followed by wreath-laying at the foot of the Cenotaph – an annual tradition that this year was closed to the public and rather broadcast live, with people encouraged to take part in the two-minute silence at home.
-During the socially-distanced ceremony, Prince William, Princess Anne, and the Earl of Essex all laid wreaths at the Cenotaph, as did Prince Charles, who laid a wreath on behalf of his mother, the Queen.
+During the socially distanced ceremony, Prince William, Princess Anne, and the Earl of Essex all laid wreaths at the Cenotaph, as did Prince Charles, who laid a wreath on behalf of his mother, the queen.
 Prime Minister Boris Johnson, who was accompanied by fiancée Carrie Symonds, and Labour Party leader Keir Starmer also laid wreaths.

 Prince Harry and Meghan Markle were not in attendance, as they have stepped down as working members of the royal family and are currently living in California.
-However, that didn’t stop the Duke of Sussex from honouring the important day in his own way.
+However, that didn’t stop the Duke of Sussex from honoring the important day in his own way.
 The former member of the British Armed Forces made a surprise appearance on a military podcast called Declassified, which had a Remembrance Day special episode.
-Speaking alongside other veterans, Prince Harry said that, "Being able to wear my uniform, being able to stand up in service of one’s country, these are amongst the greatest honours there are in life.
-To me, the uniform is a symbol of something much bigger, it’s symbolic of our commitment to protecting our country, as well as protecting our values.
+Speaking alongside other veterans, Prince Harry said, “Being able to wear my uniform, being able to stand up in service of one’s country, these are amongst the greatest honours there are in life.
+To me, the uniform is a symbol of something much bigger; it’s symbolic of our commitment to protecting our country, as well as protecting our values.
 These values are put in action through service, and service is what happens in the quiet and in the chaos.”

-Ahead of the wreath-laying, the Queen — spotted wearing a mask in public for the first time – took part in a brief ceremony inside Westminster Abbey to commemorate the 100th anniversary of the interment of the Unknown Warrior.
+Ahead of the wreath-laying, the queen – spotted wearing a mask in public for the first time – took part in a brief ceremony inside Westminster Abbey to commemorate the 100th anniversary of the interment of the Unknown Warrior.
 See more photos from the royals’ appearance ahead.